spiderkitten/Starbug/local/use.md

 - <a href="https://www.goodnotes.com">Goodnotes 6</a> - note taking app.
 - <a href="https://libbyapp.com">libby</a> - app lets you read books for free - all you need is a library card and for your local library to be signed up
 - <a href="https://procreate.com">Procreate</a> - paint program, good for art etc
+- <a href="https://www.toogoodtogo.com">Too Good To Go</a> - find local bakeries, cafes and restaurants who sell discounted "surprise bags" of leftover food items at the end of the day.
+- <a href="https://www.bakersdelight.com.au/dough-getters/">Baker's Delight Dough Getters App</a> - Australian bakery app - get $5 off for every $55 you spend, promo deals, and a free scone on your birthday

 </div>